"Heroes" (album): Subsequent events

-Influence and legacy
+Critical legacy

 Although "Heroes" was the best-received work of the Berlin Trilogy on release, in subsequent decades critical and public opinion has typically fallen in favour of Low as the more ground-breaking record owing to its daring experimental achievements.
 Pegg writes that the album is rather seen as an extension or refinement of its predecessor's achievements rather than a "definitive new work".
 Seabrook notes that Low had the advantage of being released first and seen as "the greatest and canniest musical move" of Bowie's entire career.
 However, compared to other records released in 1977, he writes that "Heroes" still "sounds like a blast from the future".
 Perone finds that the mix of songs and instrumentals makes "Heroes" feel more "integrated"; having "Sense of Doubt", "Moss Garden" and "Neuköln" flow from one to the next "give[s] the listener the feeling that [the album] was...meant to be experienced as a unified whole".
 "Heroes" has nonetheless been regarded as one of Bowie's best and most influential works.